-Transition and Transformation in Gippsland
+Transition in Gippsland

 Stimulus investments from the Victorian Government in local business, community and sporting infrastructure, combined with a keen focus on keeping spend in the region through GROW Gippsland, has led to increased employment opportunities for local people.